MovieLabs/OMC/Docs/Overview/Schema Structure.md

 ```

-The Context example below demonstrates the use of named relationships, this shows how a NarrativeScene is related to entities such as props or characters that appear in that scene.
+The Context example below demonstrates the use of named relationships.
+It shows how a NarrativeScene is related to entities such as props and characters that appear in that scene.
 This follows the pattern:

 ``<Context>.<relationship>.[<entity>]``